 - preparing the school improvement plan and school budget in accordance with the requirements of the Trust and priorities supported by the governors and submission of these plans to the Local Governing Board for onward recommendation to the Trust Board - ensuring the operation of effective internal control systems and internal financial transactions in accordance with the Multi Academy Trust's policies and procedures - ensuring that financial records are effectively maintained in accordance with Academies Financial Handbook - 1.
 Budget Plan Entry Form Current Year + 3 future years - 2.
 Staff Salary Calculations Current Year + 3 future years - 3.
 School Management Plan Current Year + 3 future years - 4.
-General Allowance Allocations Current Year + 3 future years

-- 5. Orders, Quotes and Tenders Current Year + 6 preceding years - 6.
+General Allowance Allocations Current Year + 3 future years - 5.
+Orders, Quotes and Tenders Current Year + 6 preceding years - 6.
 Copy Invoices/Credit Notes Current Year + 6 preceding years - 7.
 Copy Payment Schedules Current Year + 6 preceding years - 8.
-Delivery Notes Current Year + 6 preceding years - 9.
-Bank Reconciliation Records Current Year + 6 preceding years - 10.
-Education Sales Database Statements Current Year + 2 preceding years - 11.
-Bank Statements Current Year + 6 preceding years - 12.
-Bank Paying In Slips Current Year + 6 preceding years - 13.
+Delivery Notes Current Year + 6 preceding years

+9. Bank Reconciliation Records Current Year + 6 preceding years (may be held centrally)

+- 10. Education Sales Database Statements Current Year + 2 preceding years - 11.
+Bank Statements Current Year + 6 preceding years (may be held centrally) - 12.
+Bank Paying in Slips Current Year + 6 preceding years - 13.
 Travel Claims Current Year + 6 preceding years - 14.
 Income/Lettings Receipts Current Year + 6 preceding years - 15.
 Copy Sundry Debtor Accounts Current Year + 6 preceding years - 16.
 Authorised signatories list orders Current List - 17.
 Register of Pecuniary Interests Current List - 18.
 Inventory Records Current Year + 6 preceding years - 19.
 Salary and Wage Returns Indefinitely - 20.
-School registers Indefinitely - setting limits of expenditure for members of staff authorised to place orders - providing budget monitoring report to governors.
-This should report any variations in expenditure against the approved budget plan - monitoring the school cash flow if bank accounts are delegated - providing access to accounting and other relevant records to Audit, including school fund(s), and implementing auditor recommendations where necessary - checking that the school inventory is maintained as accurately and up to date as possible and ensuring that an independent check of the inventory is made at least once a year - Recommending to the governors equipment to be written off or disposed of.
-This must be approved by the MAT Board. - Ensuring that disposal of such equipment is adequately recorded in the Governors' minutes and that the disposal of assets is conducted in an open manner and where income generated from disposal is maximised.
-Ensuring that stolen items are reported to the Finance & General Purposes committee before formal approval to delete that item from the inventory/asset register - ensuring that adequate procedures are in place for the prompt security marking of all items of a portable and desirable nature - ensure that adequate controls are in place to ensure that all responsibilities delegated are monitored - maintain a central file of all submitted applications for grant funding and counter sign and submissions for audit purposes - Signing off the monthly salary and Pay submissions
+School registers Indefinitely - setting limits of expenditure for members of staff authorised to place orders - providing access to accounting and other relevant records to Audit, including school fund(s), and implementing auditor recommendations where necessary - checking that the school inventory is maintained as accurately and up to date as possible and ensuring that an independent check of the inventory is made at least once a year - Recommending to the governor's equipment to be written off or disposed of.
+This must be approved by the MAT Board or delegated officer. - Ensuring that disposal of such equipment is adequately recorded in the minutes and that the disposal of assets is conducted in an open manner and where income generated from disposal is maximised.
+Ensuring that stolen items are reported to the Finance & Resources Committee before formal approval to delete that item from the inventory/asset register - ensuring that adequate procedures are in place for the prompt security marking of all items of a portable and desirable nature - ensure that adequate controls are in place to ensure that all responsibilities delegated are monitored - maintain a central file of all submitted applications for grant funding and counter sign and submissions for audit purposes - Signing off the monthly salary and Pay submissions